-When long chains of sugars, such as starches, are broken down in the gastrointestinal tract, smaller sugars, including maltose, are generated.
-Although maltose is a small sugar, it is actually made of two smaller glucose sugars.
-Maltose is a bit too big for people to absorb, so your body must break it down into glucose in order to transport it to other parts of the body for use as fuel and for storing energy.
+When long chains of sugars, such as starches, are broken down in the gastrointestinal tract, smaller sugars, including maltose, are produced.
+Maltose is considered a disaccharide — it's actually made of two smaller glucose sugars.

 Dietary Sources of Maltose

 So where is maltose found?
 Here are the most common food sources of maltose:

 - Breakfast cereals